Get,

 • People who are having peptic ulcers (ulcerations in the lining of the stomach intestine or food pipe) must avoid this pose until their doctor advises them.

-• Those who have hernia (extrusion of an internal organ through a weak spot in the muscles or body tissues) must not practice Matsyasana without expert advice.
+• Those who have a hernia (extrusion of an internal organ through a weak spot in the muscles or body tissues) must not practice Matsyasana without expert advice.

 Conclusion